caochun/ycao.cc/content/blog/(HAMSTER)-APPEAL.md

 To put it briefly, Hamster got a punishment by dismissal only because he tied his shoes in the English lesson.
 I don't think this is fair for him.

-# CONTENT - Lodge an appeal for Hamster, even though no one will be influenced.
+# CONTENT - Lodge an appeal for Hamster, even though no one will listen to it.

 _NOTE: `大仓` stands for `Hamster`.
 This is written in Chinese._